AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/known-issues-patches-attached/hotfix-for-exposed-customer-group-segments-promo-rules-information.md

     1. Define customer-based conditions (for example, order, cart contents).
     1. Assign applicable scope: *[!UICONTROL Visitor]*, *[!UICONTROL Registered]*, or both.
     1. Ensure that the conditions match a test customer.
-    1. Use GraphQL to check all segments:
+    1. Use [!DNL GraphQL] to check all segments:

         ```
         query {